lleiding/gemm/README.md

 # 3. Process overview and scheduling

-In each discrete timestep each individual in each grid cell will (in no particular order unless otherwise stated) undergoes the following processes:
+In each discrete timestep each individual in each grid cell will (in no particular order unless otherwise stated) undergoe the following processes:
 - (1) establishment,
-- (2) competition (individuals are sorted according to their fitness),
-- (3) density independent mortality,
+- (2) density independent mortality influenced by adaptation to temperature,
 - [disturbance]
 - (4) growth,
-- (5) competition (individuals are sorted according to their fitness),
+- (5) competition (individuals are sorted according to their adaptation to precipitation),
 - (6) reproduction
 - (7) mutation of offspring,
 - (8) filtering of unviable individuals,
 - [invasion]
 - (9) seed dispersal.

-[Separate, on patch level:] habitat change
+Afterwards the physical habitat of a grid cell might change.
+If that happens, all individuals within that cell are marked to undergo establishment again.

 Updates to individuals and thus the local communities happen instantaneously after a specific process has been executed (asynchronous updating).